Erich Raeder during World War II: 1941: Going to war against America

 Until the war against the Soviet Union was finished, Hitler was reluctant to have a war with the United States, and insisted upon avoiding "incidents" with the US Navy as much as possible, but Raeder was all for a war against the United States.
 Hitler had cancelled the Z Plan again in late 1940 but ordered it restarted in mid-1941 when it seemed that the war against the Soviet Union would soon be over.
-He again cancelled for the final time Z Plan in late 1941.
+He again cancelled Z Plan for the final time in late 1941.
 Raeder forgot to cancel a contact that he had placed with engineering firms for the engines of the first four of the planned H-class super battleships.
 As a result of that oversight, the Kriegsmarine had to accept and pay for in June 1944 four gigantic engines that were meant to power battleships that did not exist.
 From Hitler's viewpoint, it was better to wait until the Z Plan was complete before going to war on the United States.
 Raeder, in contrast, thought only of the "immediate operational advantages" that would accrue to Germany if the Reich went to war against the United States.
 On 11 December 1941, Germany declared war on the United States, which was at least in part from the pressure of Raeder, who was now very pleased.
 Even before the declaration of war on 11 December, Hitler had given orders to Raeder on 8 December 1941 that the Kriegsmarine could now sink on sight American warships and also those of all republics in Latin America except Argentina as well.
-Raeder gave orders that Kriegsmarine was now to begin Operation Drumbeat, the plan to defeat the United States by sending "wolf-packs" of submarines off the Atlantic coast of the United States to destroy all American shipping.
+Raeder gave orders that the Kriegsmarine was now to begin Operation Drumbeat, the plan to defeat the United States by sending "wolf-packs" of submarines off the Atlantic coast of the United States to destroy all American shipping.
 On 12 December, Raeder told Hitler that prospects for victory over the United States were good.
 He also said, "The situation in the Atlantic will be eased by Japan's successful intervention".